hs-wolf/nx-monorepo-templates/README.md

 #### Choose the template that best fits your project requirements.

 - [barebones](https://github.com/hs-wolf/nx-monorepo-templates/tree/barebones): A simple barebones monorepo with no additional apps or libs.
-- [express-api](https://github.com/hs-wolf/nx-monorepo-templates/tree/express-api): Monorepo containing a node express app configured with Tsoa and Swagger.
+- [express-server](https://github.com/hs-wolf/nx-monorepo-templates/tree/express-server): Monorepo containing a node express app configured with Tsoa and Swagger.
-- [vue3-app](https://github.com/hs-wolf/nx-monorepo-templates/tree/vue3-app): A Vue3 app with all basic necessities included like routing and state management.
+- [nuxt3-app](https://github.com/hs-wolf/nx-monorepo-templates/tree/nuxt3-app): A Nuxt3 app with all basic necessities included like state management, localization, image manipulation and more.

 ## Getting Started